12e9881f53658734f7d0005e8f9091def068a65/save-for-later-becauce-im-going-to-forget-/README.md

 sock.close()
 ```

-In some cases simply following the `Content-Length` header isn't enough, and you'll have to worry about [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding).
+In some cases simply following the `Content-Length` header isn't enough, and you'll have to implement [chunked transfer encoding](https://en.wikipedia.org/wiki/Chunked_transfer_encoding).

 # if you're gonna use requests anyway, for god's sake use Sessions
 `requests.get/post` creates a connection then immediately closes it after receiving the response.
 When you're sending a bunch of requests, a lot of time is wasted on waiting for connections to be established.